Brownsville, Pennsylvania

-Brownsville is a borough in Fayette County, Pennsylvania, United States, first settled in 1785 as the site of a trading post a few years after the defeat of the Iroquois enabled a post-Revolutionary war resumption of westward migration.
-The Trading Post soon became a tavern and Inn, and was soon receiving emigrants heading west, as it was located above the cut bank overlooking the first ford that could be reached to those descending from the Allegheny Mountains.
+Brownsville is a borough in Fayette County, Pennsylvania, United States, first settled in 1785 as the site of a trading post a few years after the defeat of the Iroquois enabled a resumption of westward migration after the American Revolutionary War.
+The trading post soon became a tavern and inn and was receiving emigrants heading west, as it was located above the cut bank overlooking the first ford that could be reached to those descending from the Allegheny Mountains.
 Brownsville is located 40 mi south of Pittsburgh along the east bank of the Monongahela River.

-According to the United States Census Bureau, the borough of Brownsville, located as a county border town has a total area of 2.8 km2, of which 2.5 km2 is land and 0.3 km2, or 10.47%, is water—most of which is the Fayette County half of the Monongahela River between the community and the flatter lands of opposite shore West Brownsville in Washington County.
-As a community, the town is the central population center for a number of outlying hamlets geographically tied to the town for the same reasons they were founded nearby—Western Pennsylvania has far more hills and steep slopes than flats or gentle sloping terrains suitable for settlement.
+According to the United States Census Bureau, the borough of Brownsville has a total area of 2.8 km2, of which 2.5 km2 is land and 0.3 km2, or 10.47%, is water—most of which is the Fayette County half of the Monongahela River between the community and the flatter lands of West Brownsville on the opposite shore in Washington County.
+As a community, the town is the central population center for a number of outlying hamlets geographically tied to the town for the same reasons they were founded nearby: western Pennsylvania has far more hills and steep slopes than flats or gentle sloping terrains suitable for settlement.
 This keeps Brownsville at the nexus of the transportation infrastructure which grew up during its history.
-While no longer a passenger depot, the town and cross-River West Brownsville share an important railway bridge, creating a balloon loop allowing the turning of complete coal trains.
-Newest is the limited access toll road PA Route 43, which connects the town to strategic points and southern Pittsburgh at Clairton.
-River hugging PA Route 88, connects to towns up and down the Mon Valley and the historic National Road (now US Route 40) reached East Saint Louis, Illinois and connected the town to the immigrants arriving in the port of Baltimore traveling west on the Cumberland Turnpike and the National Road.
+While no longer a passenger depot, Brownsville and West Brownsville share an important railway bridge, creating a balloon loop that allows the turning of complete coal trains.
+The limited-access toll road PA Route 43 connects the town to strategic points and southern Pittsburgh at Clairton.
+PA Route 88, hugging the river, connects to towns up and down the Monongahela Valley.
+The historic National Road (now U.S. Route 40) reached East Saint Louis, Illinois, and connected the town to the immigrants arriving in the port of Baltimore traveling west on the Cumberland Turnpike and the National Road.